-The night before you are going to cook the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
-This will dry out the surface, which makes it easier to get a nice brown color on the roast.
+The night before cooking the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
+This will dry out the surface, making it easier to get a nice brown color on the roast.

 Three hours before you want to begin cooking, take the roast out of the fridge and place it on a sheet pan at room temperature.

-Half an hour before you start roasting, position a rack in the center of the oven and heat to 500 F and season the roast generously with Kosher salt and freshly ground black pepper.
+Half an hour before you start roasting, position a rack in the center of the oven and heat to 500 F. Season the meat generously with salt and pepper.

 Now it's time to do your calculation.
-All you do is multiply the weight of your roast by five.
-That's your total roasting time, in minutes.
-Sounds crazy, right?
-But stay with me.
-For instance, if you have a four-pound roast, 4 × 5 = 20 minutes.
-An eight-pound roast?
+Simply multiply the weight of your roast (in pounds) by 5.
+That's your total roasting time in minutes.
+For instance, if you have a 4-pound roast, 4 × 5 = 20 minutes.
+An 8-pound roast?
 8 × 5 = 40 minutes.
 Remember that number.

-When you're ready to cook, set the roast in a roasting pan with a rack, fat-side-up.
-If you're nervous about this crazy technique, you can insert a meat thermometer or a digital probe thermometer into the deepest part of the meat, being careful not to hit bone.
-If nothing else, it will provide you with some peace of mind.
+When you're ready to cook, set the roast in a roasting pan with a rack, fat-side up.
+If you're nervous about the cooking time, you can insert a meat thermometer or a digital probe thermometer into the deepest part of the meat, being careful not to hit bone.

-In two hours, take the prime rib out of the oven, carve and serve right away.
-If you did use a thermometer, you'll see that the internal temperature of the meat has reached 130 F — in other words, perfect medium-rare.
-How easy was that?
+In 2 hours, take the prime rib out of the oven, carve, and serve right away.
+If you used a thermometer, you'll see that the internal temperature of the meat has reached 130 F, perfect medium-rare.

 - For a bone-in prime rib, figure two servings per rib, while a boneless roast will yield two servings per pound.

-- When trying to figure out how much time you need to roast your prime rib, we have a simple calculation: weight of the prime rib x 5 = total roasting time in minutes.
-For example, if you have a 3-pound roast, 3 × 5 = 15 minutes.
+- When trying to figure out how much time you need to roast your prime rib, use this simple calculation: weight of the prime rib (in pounds) x 5 = total roasting time in minutes.
+For example, if you have a 3-pound roast, 3 x 5 = 15 minutes.
 A 6-pound roast?
-6 × 5 = 30 minutes.
+6 x 5 = 30 minutes.
 If using another scale for weight, such as kilogram, convert to pounds before calculating the cooking time.